resolve109/study-aws-sa/aws-study-guide.md

 - Particularly important for Network Load Balancers which cannot use AWS WAF directly
   - Critical for protecting NLBs in API-driven cloud communication platforms against DDoS attacks
   - Should be combined with AWS WAF on API Gateway for comprehensive protection of API architectures
+- **Global Accelerator Protection**:
+  - For protecting self-managed DNS services running on EC2 instances with Global Accelerator:
+    - Subscribe to AWS Shield Advanced
+    - Add the Global Accelerator as a protected resource (not the EC2 instances)
+  - Provides enhanced protection against DDoS attacks at the network and application layers
+  - More effective than protecting individual EC2 instances since Global Accelerator is the entry point
+  - Superior to WAF web ACLs with rate-limiting rules for comprehensive DDoS protection
+  - Offers the most complete protection for Global Accelerator endpoints distributing traffic across regions

 ### AWS IAM Identity Center (AWS Single Sign-On)
 - **Key Features**: